edamametechnologies/edamame_posture_action/README.md

    - If `custom_whitelists_path` is provided and `create_custom_whitelists` is not true, loads and applies the whitelist.
    - Reads the whitelist JSON from the specified file and applies it using `set-custom-whitelists`.
    - Exits with an error if the specified file is not found.

+17. **Stop EDAMAME Posture process**
+   - If `stop` is true, stops the EDAMAME Posture background process.
+   - Uses the `stop` command to gracefully terminate the posture service.
+   - Useful for cleaning up resources at the end of a workflow or before starting a new posture service instance.

 ## Usage Pattern